dotnet/training-tutorials/content/csharp/getting-started/lesson-17.md

 ```

 ###ToList
 The LINQ `ToList` extension method allows you to convert a result of another extension method to a list of the same type.
-When you filter a list by using the `Where` extension method we talked about above, the result is an `IEnumerable<T>` which is readonly and  cannot be modified.
-So, what if you need to modify the results of your query?
+When you filter a list by using the `Where` extension method, the result is an `IEnumerable<T>` which is readonly and  cannot be modified.
+What if you need to modify the results of your query?
 This is where the `ToList` extension method comes in to play.

 ```c#
 List<Person> listOfDevs = people.Where(x => x.Occupation == "Dev").ToList(); //This will return a List<Person>